pnp/graph-connectors-samples/samples/python-jupyter-notebook/README.md

 ## Summary

-This sample contains a Microsoft Graph connector built using Python & employing Jupyter Notebooks.
+This sample contains a Copilot connector built using Python & employing Jupyter Notebooks.
 It will demonstrate how to ingest files that in our case is on the public Internet or could very well be in an accessible SaaS application.
 Our example uses the Microsoft Graph ChangeLog which captures the addition, updates, and deletions of properties and methods for the various Microsoft Graph endpoints.
 For each entry into the ChangeLog, it extracts several key elements as well as the summary, maps them to the external connection's schema and ingests the content retaining the content and metadata.
 The ingested content is set to be visible to everyone in the organization through the various Search hubs in the M365 App, SharePoint, Viva Platform, and ContextIQ the latter two being in preview.

 ![Ingested files displayed in Microsoft Search search results](assets/1_search_results.png)